redhauser/peaceduke-discord-bot/patchnotes.md

 # Patch notes (for self)

+## Post 1.4 Update Patches patch notes:

+`1.4.1` - Very minor update.
+Quite surpisingly, updating the bot from the (to be honest) outdated `1.3.8` version to this went pretty smooth.
+This patch updated the npm package.json, by deleting @discordjs/opus dependency (which caused quite some issues), and updating most of the packages to their respective newest version.
+Also fixed a small config.js issue.
+I'm honestly happy I didn't have to update a lot.
+Also slightly updated the README.

 ## Update 1.4 patch notes:

 As of 31.05 i'm starting to write the new patch notes.
 Doing a few small but imho qol changes as of right now :D